numqi/numqi/docs/installation.md

 OPENBLAS="$(brew --prefix openblas)" pip install scs
 ```

-a complete fresh new conda environments [miniconda-documentation](https://docs.conda.io/en/latest/miniconda.html)
+## Conda environment

-> conda can create isolated Python environment to install package.
-If you have any problems install `numqi` using the above `pip install` command, please try following conda commands
+conda can create isolated Python environment to install package.
+If you have any problems install `numqi` using the above `pip install` command, please try following conda commands [miniconda-documentation](https://docs.conda.io/en/latest/miniconda.html)

 ```bash
 # for linux users without naivdia-GPU (this should also works for windows user)